Newborns need a lot of stuff. Onesies, diapers and wipes, a car seat, a diaper bag, a snot-sucking device, and on and on.

 If you want to make a new mom feel special, skip the flowers and give her one of these meaningful new mom gifts that will stand the test of time.
 Whether you need ideas for new mom gifts after birth or adoption or for first Mother’s Day gifts for a new mom, you can’t go wrong with these thoughtful essentials.

 Gifts of Nourishment

 Not only do these make the perfect gifts for first-time moms, but they’re also very much appreciated by second-time moms too – and third-time and beyond!

 - Keep her awake.
 With a new baby who wakes up every two hours all night long (or more), the mom will need all the help she can get to function during the day.
-Surprise her with this fun coffee subscription box where she can sample new roasts and find a new favorite.
+Surprise her with this fun coffee subscription box† where she can sample new roasts and find a new favorite.
 Kind of like a wine tasting – but with coffee and delivered straight to her door.
-To round out this gift, you can add a spill-proof insulated coffee mug like this cheerful tumbler.
+If the new mom prefers tea, they also have a tea-of-the-month club that I can personally recommend.
+To round out this gift, you can add a spill-proof insulated coffee mug like this gorgeous tumbler.
 That way, the new mom won’t have to reheat her coffee 27 times a day!
 Or if she’s a cold-brew kind of gal, this 12-pack of lightly sweetened cold-brew double espresso is delicious.
-(Side note: Many breastfeeding experts agree that nursing moms can have coffee in moderation.)
+(Side note: Many breastfeeding experts agree that nursing moms can have caffeine in moderation.)